heistp/antler/README.md

 - implement flagForward optimization, and maybe invert it to flagProcess
 - add support for simulating conversational stream protocols
 - show bandwidth for FCT distribution
-- add ability to buffer System Stdout to /tmp before sending as FileData
 - find a better way than unions to create interface implementations from CUE
 - allow Go template syntax right in .cue files, instead of using .cue.tmpl files
 - support multiple nodes in the same namespace